emcbride09/flight_cancellation_prediction/README.md

 __4- Feature engineering.ipynb__ (Basic level)
     - Encoding airlines - % of Heathrow flights - rank from 1-5.
 124 unique carriers
     - turn time_of_day into 4 segments redeye, morning, afternoon, evening
     - one hot cat variables

 __4.1 Covid UK data.ipynb__

 __4.2 WorldBank_airPassengersDepartures_API.ipynb__
-    - World bank API to get which carriers are from which countries, to be included in airline_origin_covid cases/day
+    - World bank API to get month by month totals of passenger departures globally

 __4.3 Webscrape_IATA_codes.ipynb__
     - Scrape a table from Wikipedia to get IATA codes and airline country and other misc info